 Meditation is a proven method for better control over stress in your life.
-While a part of meditation is getting in touch with your awareness, another part has to do with relaxing and clearing your mind.
+While a part of meditation is getting in touch with your awareness, another part has to do with relaxing and clearing your mind and relaxation breathing exercises.

 Breathing is an important tool to get to both those places.
 Breathing may seem as simple as breathing in and out, however this is not entirely the case.